The Time Came for Their Purification

-Hence, if Jesus had been conceived and born naturally, as much as all the Jewish firstborn sons, he also would have been rendered ritually impure and in the state of tumah along with his mother Mary until his circumcision, which prepared the way for his presentation to God.
-We read in the Gospel of Luke that it was time for "their" purification, not only hers.
+If, therefore, Jesus had been conceived and born naturally, as much as all the Jewish firstborn sons, he also would have been rendered ritually impure and in the state of tumah along with his mother Mary until his circumcision, which prepared the way for his presentation to God.
+We read in the Gospel of Luke that it was time for “their” purification, not only hers.
 The rites of purification and circumcision were intended as monuments testifying to the taint of human spiritual imperfection and sin inherited by every child descended from Adam by the seed of man.

 Therefore, the Lord himself shall give you a sign;

 Behold, the virgin shall conceive and bear a son,